 1. Money printers control the world with money.
 Aren’t people who worship money part of the problem?
 Have philosophers, saints, and prophets not told us to not be greedy?

 2. Governments control their people with brute force or with the insidious force of law.
-They call it the rule of law.
+They call it rule of law.
 Aren’t people who gave up moral laws for constitutional laws part of the problem here?
 Aren’t people who did not maintain harmony and depended on the police for it equally responsible?
 Weren’t they shedding their moral responsibilities?

 3. Women control men with beauty.
 They suck their wealth and often live off them.
 Some emotionally abuse them and ruin their children.
 Aren’t men part of the problem here?
 Have wise men not warned us to not be superficial?

 4. Men control women with money.
 They use them as objects and discard them as such.
 When they do marry, they often turn abusive.
 Aren’t women part of the problem here?
 Isn’t it common knowledge that women shouldn’t be digging gold.
 Perhaps, it is not said that men who worship money are often insecure.

 5. The education system made wage slaves out of people.
-Aren’t people who go to college for the sole reason to find a job (to be a wage slave) part of the problem?
+Aren’t people who go to college solely to find a job (to be a wage slave) part of the problem?
 They end up learning only job skills.
 When a good number of people learn the same set of skills, average wages fall.